adam-mehdi/adam-mehdi.github.io/_posts/2021-01-09-Image Similarity.md

 ### CAM

 Class activation maps are grids that show the places on the original image that most contribute to the output.
 We create one by matrix multiplying the activations of the model's body (called a spatial map) with a matrix containing the gradient of the output.
-Here, I used the weight matrix of the final layer of the model as the gradients, as the derivative of the output with respect to the input is the weights.
+Here, I used the weight matrix of the final layer of the model as the gradients, as the derivative of the output with respect to the input of the final layer is the final layer's weights.

 Intuitively, the spatial map shows the prominence of the features in each position of the image, and the gradient matrix connects each feature with the output, showing the extent to which each feature was used.
 The result is an illustration of how each position in the image contributed to the output.